-Important Dates for the Avellano family
+Early History of the Avellano family

 This web page shows only a small excerpt of our Avellano research.
 Another 83 words (6 lines of text) covering the years 1645, 1700, 1674 and 1741 are included under the topic Early Avellano History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Avella, Abella, Avellano, Avellani, Avellino, Avellina, Avelta, Avenella and many more.

 Early Notables of the Avellano family (pre 1700)